com-480-data-visualization/ZHI/README.md

 - `male_players.csv`
 - `male_teams.csv`

 Our primary focus is the `male_players` sub-dataset, which features detailed information on football players.
-It contains more than 110 attributes per player, including name, club, nationality, overall rating, specific skill statistics, and more.
 Across all the years covered, this dataset includes nearly 60K different players, amounting to a total of 10M entries.
+It contains 110 attributes per player, but we will specifically concentrate on a select dozen that are most relevant to our analysis.
+This includes the player's name, team, country, overall score, and more.

 Additionally, the `male_teams` complementary dataset encompasses over 1,000 different teams, documenting all the teams in the game.
 The team IDs in this dataset match those in the `male_players` dataset, facilitating data merging operations without any loss of information.

-The main dataset, `male_players`, boasts nearly 110 attributes, but we intend to use only a dozen that are of particular interest to us.
-The datasets are dense, with a minimal presence of missing values for the attributes of interest, and are rich with entries.
-Therefore, given the data's precision and comprehensiveness, no preprocessing or cleaning is necessary.
+###### Data Cleaning and Preprocessing:

+The datasets are dense and accurate, with minimal missing values for the chosen attributes, and includes URLs for players' faces.
+However, it lacks direct links to team logos, offering instead a pointer to each team's SoFIFA page.
+Given its precision and the minimal need for preprocessing, our main challenge for effective visualization will be to find a way to retrieve team logos from the provided URLs.

 Although our study primarily focuses on male football players, we do not rule out the possibility of extending our findings to female players in the future.
 Despite the female datasets being 10 times smaller than their male counterparts, they still contain a significant amount of data.